As a child I always wanted to live in the country, but in my late teens and early twenties I loved being in Amsterdam.

 The second year was a bit much, especially since the summer of 1976 was cold and wet and the baby was a toddler now.

-By the time the first floor of the log home was ready to move into the 16x32 foot dry space was absolute heaven.
+By the time the first floor of the log home was ready to move into, fall 1977, the 16x32 foot dry space was absolute heaven.

-Never mind that there was still no plumbing and the windows were plastic.
+Never mind that there was still no plumbing and the windows were covered with plastic.

 I call myself an old semi-hippie rather than a full-fledged one.
 We were on the edge of the whole thing.
 Apart from some small experiments we never got into the drugs and we always looked presentably straight and had jobs.
 We had times on unemployment insurance, but never welfare.